cydea/risk-universe/source/_index.md

 #### Also known as

-A **threat** in other frameworks or nomenclature may be also known as:
+A **source** in other frameworks or nomenclature may be also known as:

 - Threat Source
 - Threat Actor